Samba New York!

 Having studied with such Brazilian master drummers as Jorge Alabê, Mestre Jonas, Mestre Odilon, Mestre Aílton, and Miguel do Repinique, among many other teachers, he has performed since 1999 as a percussionist in the Rio Carnaval with some of the world’s most renowned samba schools, including Mocidade, Salgueiro, and Imperatriz — a rare honor for a non-Brazilian.

 Since 1994, he has taught hundreds of people of all musical backgrounds to play samba.
-Many of his students have gone on to become leaders of their own groups, including Phillybloco, Unidos da Filadelfia, Harlem Samba, Mais Um, and Batala NYC.
+Many of his students have gone on to become leaders of their own groups, including Phillybloco, Unidos da Filadelfia, Harlem Samba, Mais Um, Batala New York, and Fogo Azul NYC.
 Since 2003, he has emerged as the preeminent samba percussion instructor in New York City, offering regular courses for students of all levels through Samba New York!

-Known as “Dr. Samba” for his rare combination of academic and practical expertise in Brazilian music, he has conducted workshops and master classes and held residencies in samba at numerous institutions, including NYU, The New School, City University of New York Graduate Center, Stony Brook University, Drummers Collective, Frederick Douglass Academy, the University of Southern Maine, Bates College, Colby College, the University of Michigan (through the Brazil Initiative of the Center for Latin American and Caribbean Studies), California Brazil Camp, and Evanston Escola de Samba (Evanston, IL), among many others.
+Known as “Dr. Samba” for his rare combination of academic and practical expertise in Brazilian music, he has conducted workshops and master classes and held residencies in samba at numerous institutions, including NYU, The New School (NYC), City University of New York Graduate Center, The Collective School of Music (NYC), Frederick Douglass Academy (NYC), Stony Brook University (Stony Brook, NY), Seton Hall University (South Orange, NJ), the University of Michigan (Ann Arbor, MI; through the Brazil Initiative of the Center for Latin American and Caribbean Studies), Bowling Green State University (Bowling Green, OH), University of Tennessee (Martin, TN), University of Southern Maine (Portland, ME), Bates College (Lewiston, ME), Colby College (Waterville, ME), California Brazil Camp (Cazadero, CA), Evanston Escola de Samba (Evanston, IL), Vavá United School of Samba (Washington, DC), and NC Brazilian Arts Project (Raleigh, NC), among many others.

 He is available as an educator and specialist in Brazilian percussion for master classes, workshops, residencies, lecture-demonstrations, private instruction, live performances, and recordings.